Time Management Idioms

 • comments about workload and efficiency

-• emails or meetings where time pressure is involved
+• emails or meetings about time pressure

 Now that you know what they mean, you’ll be able to understand them quickly and use them naturally yourself.